 Other Liquid Investments.
-Pending investment in Mortgage Securities or Other Securities, the HIT's assets may be held in various cash-like or other liquid instruments, including U.S. Treasury issues, repurchase agreements, federal agency issues, mutual funds that invest in such securities, certificates of deposit and other obligations of domestic banks, commercial paper, collateral loans and warehousing agreements and instruments, which are liquid but which may or may not be secured by real estate or by federal guarantees or insurance ("Other Liquid Investments").
+Pending investment in Mortgage Securities or Other Securities, the HIT may hold its assets in cash or various cash-like or other liquid instruments, including U.S. Treasury issues, repurchase agreements, federal agency issues, mutual funds that invest in such securities, certificates of deposit and other obligations of domestic banks, commercial paper, collateral loans and warehousing agreements and instruments, which are liquid but which may or may not be secured by real estate or by federal guarantees or insurance (collectively "Other Liquid Investments").